 Spring Grove is a very small borough located in the state of Pennsylvania.
-With a population of 2,168 people and four constituent neighborhoods, Spring Grove is the 576th largest community in Pennsylvania.
-Spring Grove has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 2,178 people and four constituent neighborhoods, Spring Grove is the 576th largest community in Pennsylvania.

-Spring Grove is a blue-collar town, with 36.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Spring Grove is a borough of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Spring Grove who work in office and administrative support (15.73%), sales jobs (11.25%), and healthcare (7.66%).
+Because occupations involving physical labor dominate the local economy, Spring Grove is generally considered to be a blue-collar town.
+36.70% of the Spring Grove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Spring Grove is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Spring Grove who work in sales jobs (9.43%), office and administrative support (9.01%), and management occupations (6.88%).

-The per capita income in Spring Grove in 2010 was $25,197, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,788 for a family of four.
+The per capita income in Spring Grove in 2018 was $33,221, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $132,884 for a family of four.
 However, Spring Grove contains both very wealthy and poor people as well.

 The most common language spoken in Spring Grove is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Italian and Spanish.